They Left The Skull

 When, during a phone conversation I stupidly mentioned to Lauren that I would be in NYC to visit my husband’s parents, she suggested we get together for lunch to discuss “some things.”

 I honestly didn’t want to.
 We’d met in person, briefly, twice before and she was not of the warm-and-fuzzy ilk.
 Throughout our time working on my first book together she came off as a detached, distant editor.
-It was her assigned roll, after all.
+It was her assigned role, after all.
 She was the demanding wrangler of my creative gurgitations.
 The critical gatekeeper who held the keys to my would-be writing career.

 She terrified me.

 We agreed to meet at Café Lalo, the same place where Tom Hanks met Meg Ryan in “You’ve Got Mail.”
-I made sure I was the first to arrive so I could find a table and not have to do that awkward pre-sit-dance—you know the one I’m talking about: it’s when you and the person you’re meeting have to stand in front of the hostess and you shuffle your feet and put your hands in your pocket or mindlessly flap the notebook you’re holding up and down in idiotic waves while the blonde babe behind the podium scans the room looking for a vacant spot and you have no idea if the vacuous small talk about the weather or the crowded subways, is making you sound like a moron.
+I made sure I was the first to arrive so I could find a table and not have to do that awkward pre-sit-dance—you know the one I’m talking about: it’s when you and the person you’re meeting have to stand in front of the hostess and you shuffle your feet and put your hands in your pocket or mindlessly flap the notebook you’re holding up and down in idiotic waves while the blonde babe behind the podium scans the room looking for a vacant spot and you have no idea if the vacuous small talk about the weather or the crowded subways is making you sound like a moron.

 Anyway, I got there in plenty of time to avoid that and was shown to a two-top at the back of the place.
 Instinctively, I knew Lauren would want to sit facing the restaurant.
 She’d want to have the commanding view of the café’s comings and goings.
 She would be want to see and be seen.